GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config.md

+> Note: LinuxGSM and Gameserver configs are different.
+One is the config for LinuxGSM itself and the other is for the game server instance.

 LinuxGSM manages its configuration using multiple config files.
 It is important you understand how these config files work.

 > Note: If you have use the "legacy" LGSM (installed prior to 16.06.17), it is a good idea to backup and update your LinuxGSM scripts manually to benefit from new features and prevent from bogus upon script updates.